iptch/kafka-list-join-demo/README.md

 ![List join overview](/ListJoin.png)

-Check out `TODO: add link` for a discussion of the approaches.
+Check out `TODO: add link once published` for a discussion of the approaches.

+The tests should cover all relevant cases of message ordering and updates.

 ## Building